 Advertisement

 Social Justice

-BP profits have more than doubled to £23billion.
+BP profits hit $5billion (£4bn) in the first three months of 2023.
 How is the company making so much money in the cost of living crisis?

 The cost of living crisis is international but has hit the UK hardest among the world’s richer countries, with the IMF estimating that Britain is set to be the only major economy to shrink in 2023.

 Inflation has hit heights not seen in decades.
-Prices are, on average, 10 per cent higher than they were a year ago and the cost of many cheaper food products has risen even faster.
-For energy bills it’s even worse, as the energy price cap set by regulator Ofgem doubled in the space of a year and was set to be even higher without government intervention.
-The impact on people and communities has been devastating.
+Prices are, on average, 10 per cent higher than they were a year ago and the cost of many essential food products has risen even faster.
+Energy bills are double what they were at the beginning of last year.

+Advertisement